A PEDAGOGY OF DEATH, DECAY & DESTRUCTION

 – Vanessa Andreotti

 I am interested in death, decay and destruction as generative forces and in collapse as a precursor to creativity.
-This is an essential part of
+This is an essential part of re-learning ecological and cyclical thinking and an important thread in decolonising and un-learning a growth based, hyper clean, youth focused, death and dirt-phobic mindset.

 These themes have been with me for a long time and I’m currently in a more active research phase, including solo and collaborative explorations, kindly funded by Lankelly Chase.
 I want to see how these themes might further inform practices of transitioning organisations, activism and group processes to something more rooted in ecological praxis, in the process of decoloniality and in climate justice.
 The context (as ever) is the social, ecological, cultural and climate breakdown at all levels of scale, including how it is distributed unevenly across the world.
 It’s situated in these questions